git/git.github.io/rev_news/drafts/edition-83.md

 * [Custom subcommand help handlers](https://lore.kernel.org/git/CABceR4ZW4rRWZnH0ZBkWty_H84Z4CmXque_LO+1edETEWrO8PQ@mail.gmail.com/)

-  Sean Allred wrote to the mailing list saying that in his company he is distributing a Git subcommand he calls `git-foo`, which can display its own help, but he was struggling to make this work.
+  Sean Allred wrote to the mailing list saying that in his company he is distributing a Git subcommand he named `git-foo`, which can display its own help, but he was struggling to make this work.

-  Running `git foo --help` doesn't pass `--help` to `git-foo`, but instead it is rewritten internally in Git to `git help foo`, which tries to find and then display an help page for `git-foo`.
-This could have worked if Sean could install an help page for `git-foo` along with the help pages for regular Git commands.
+  Running `git foo --help` doesn't pass `--help` to `git-foo`, but instead it is rewritten internally in Git to `git help foo`, which tries to find and then display a help page for `git-foo`.
+This could have worked if Sean could install such a page for `git-foo` along with the help pages for regular Git commands.

-  On Windows though by default help pages are displayed in the HTML format, instead of in the 'man' or 'info' format, and these pages are expected to be in a Git for Windows controlled installation directory that he'd rather not touch.
+  On Windows, though, by default help pages are displayed in HTML format instead of the 'man' or 'info' formats, and these pages are expected to be in a Git for Windows controlled installation directory that he'd rather not touch.

-  One solution he suggested would be to not rewrite `git foo --help` to `git help foo`, when the `foo` command is not a builtin.
+  One solution he suggested would be to not rewrite `git foo --help` to `git help foo` if the `foo` command is not a builtin.

-  Ævar Arnfjörð Bjarmason replied to this suggestion that this might not please everyone, as `git send-email --help` and `git annex --help` are currently expected to show the manual, even though these commands are not builtins.
+  Ævar Arnfjörð Bjarmason replied to this suggestion that this might not please everyone, as `git send-email --help` and `git annex --help` were currently expected to show the manual, even though these commands are not builtins.

-  Dscho, alias Johannes Schindelin, also replied to Sean, that just looking whether the command is a builtin or not, might not be enough as Git also install scripts or executables, and provided some example code implementing an `is_in_git_exec_path()` function.
+  Dscho, alias Johannes Schindelin, also replied to Sean saying that just looking whether the command is a builtin or not might not be enough, as Git also install scripts or executables, and provided some example code implementing an `is_in_git_exec_path()` function.